 The Greenstone Librarian Interface (GLI) can be used to create Greenstone 2 style collections for Greenstone 3.
-It can be started under Windows by selecting Greenstone Librarian Interface from the Greenstone 3.. menu in the Program Files section of the Start menu.
-On linux, run ./gli4gs3.sh from the gsdl3/gli directory.
+It can be started under Windows by selecting Greenstone Librarian Interface from the Greenstone 3 Digital Library menu in the Program Files section of the Start menu.
+On Linux, run ./gli4gs3.sh from the gsd13/gli directory.

-Currently, the GLI works almost exactly the same as for Greenstone 25.
+Currently, the GLI works almost exactly the same as for Greenstone 2.
 Collection configuration is done in a Greenstone 2 manner.
 The main difference is that Greenstone 3 has different sites and interfaces and servlets, whereas Greenstone 2 has a single collect directory, and a single runtime cgi program.

 The GLI for Greenstone 3 has a couple of new configuration parameters: site and servlet.
-It operates using one site-you can edit, delete, create new collections within a single site.
+It operates within a single site-you can edit, delete, create new collections within this site.
 A servlet is also specified for that site-this is used when previewing a collection.
 While you are working in one site, you cannot edit collections from another site.
 However, you can base a collection on one from another site.
-To change the working site and/or servlet, go to Preferences-¿Connection in the File menu.
+To change the working site and/or servlet, go to Preferences->Connection in the File menu.
 By default, the GLI will use site localsite, and servlet library.

-Collection building using the GLI will use the Greenstone 2 perl scripts and plugins.
-At the conclusing of the Greenstone 2 build process, a conversion script will be run to create the Greenstone 3configuration files.
+Collection building using the GLI will use the Greenstone 2 Perl scripts and plugins.
+At the conclusion of the Greenstone 2 build process, a conversion script will be run to create the Greenstone 3 configuration files.
 This means that format statements are no longer 'live'-changing these will require changes to the Greenstone 3 config files.
 You can either rebuild the collection through the GLI (may take a while), or run the conversion script directly (see following section).

-Detailed instructions about using the GLI can be found in Sections 3.1 and 3.2 of the Greenstone 2 User's Guide.
-This can be found in your Greenstone 2 installation, or in... if you have installed the ... installer.
+Detailed instructions about using the GLI can be found in Sections 3.1 and 3.2 of the Greenstone 2 User's Guide (GS2-User-en.pdf.
+This can be found in your Greenstone 2 installation, or in the gsdl3/docs/manual directory if you have installed Greenstone 3 from a distribution.